Elon Gap Semester - Frequently Asked Questions

 Additional costs will be incurred for transportation, NOLS equipment and any personal expenditures.

 Yes.
 Two Elon staff members will accompany students to NOLS orientation and then both will depart; NOLS staff will manage the duration of the expedition.
-After NOLS, The coordinator of gap programs and 1 faculty or staff member will accompany students throughout the service projects.
-Elon staff will be in residence in Costa Rica along with the Elon Centre faculty.
+After NOLS, The coordinator of gap programs and 1 faculty or staff member will accompany students throughout the service-learning projects.
+Elon staff will be in residence in Costa Rica.

 If you are motivated and in good physical and emotional health, you can excel.
 NOLS students come from a wide variety of backgrounds.
 The desire to learn and participate is the most important factor for success on a NOLS course.

-While it is not necessary to know Spanish, you may find it helpful as you travel to and from the Elon Centre in Costa Rica.
-There are varying levels of Spanish class that can be taken at the Centre, from beginner to advanced.
-Priority for English speaking homestay families will be given to those with little to no Spanish studies.
+While it is not necessary to know Spanish, you may find it helpful as you travel throughout Costa Rica.
+There are varying levels of Spanish classes that can be taken at the Centre, from beginner to advanced.
 There will be a questionnaire to complete so you can be matched with the best possible homestay family and feel the most comfortable during your stay there.